 Apply Ice and Anti-Inflammatories

 Ice can reduce inflammation and numb pain in the initial stages.
-Applying ice for 15-20 minutes post-workout or using nonsteroidal anti-inflammatory drugs (NSAIDs) can help manage shoulder pain from lifting weights.
+Applying ice for 15-20 minutes post-workout or using nonsteroidal anti-inflammatory drugs (NSAIDS) can help manage shoulder pain from lifting weights.

 Rehabilitation